-- contribute to the effective and coherent application of EU law in the area of the rights of victims of crime in line with the priorities set up by the EU Strategy on victims' rights (2020-2025).
+- contribute to the effective and coherent application of EU law in the area of the rights of victims of crime, notably in line with the priorities set up by the EU Strategy on victims' rights (2020-2025). - contribute to the effective and coherent application of EU criminal law in the area of the rights of persons suspected or accused of crime;

-In both areas (procedural rights and victims' rights), actions may include possible future EU initiatives regarding gaps in EU legislation where a further need for EU action is identified.
+In both areas (procedural rights and victims' rights), the Commission will consider proposals concerning possible future EU initiatives regarding gaps in EU legislation and policy where a further need for EU action is identified that would tie in with the exisiting EU acquis/policy and its effective implementation.
 Projects ensuring maximum practical benefits and impact for the target groups will be assessed more favorably than theoretical projects consisting mainly of research and other analytical activities.
-Actions on access to information, support, protection to victims of war crimes shall also be considered.
+Actions on access to information, support, protection to victims of core international crimes will also be considered.
 Successful projects shall ensure easy access to and wide dissemination of their results.